oguzhahndemir/madohistoria/README.md

 | `.ttf` | `font/ttf` |
 | `.otf` | `font/otf` |
 | `.wasm` | `application/wasm` |

+> **Note:** Some shared hosting environments default to `application/octet-stream` for `.js` files.
+Explicitly mapping them to `text/javascript` ensures browsers will execute the bundled module scripts instead of blocking them for having the wrong MIME type.

 If your hosting provider blocks custom `.htaccess` files, configure the same MIME mappings through the cPanel **MIME Types** interface instead.